UML state machine: Transition execution sequence

 State nesting combined with entry and exit actions significantly complicates the state transition semantics in HSMs compared to the traditional FSMs.
 When dealing with hierarchically nested states and orthogonal regions, the simple term current state can be quite confusing.
 In an HSM, more than one state can be active at once.
 If the state machine is in a leaf state that is contained in a composite state (which is possibly contained in a higher-level composite state, and so on), all the composite states that either directly or transitively contain the leaf state are also active.
-Furthermore, because some of the composite states in this hierarchy might have orthogonal regions, the current active state is actually represented by a tree of states starting with the single top state at the root down to individual simple states at the leaves.
+Furthermore, because some of the composite states in this hierarchy might have orthogonal regions, the current active state is actually represented by a tree of states starting with the single region at the root down to individual simple states at the leaves.
 The UML specification refers to such a state tree as state configuration.

 In UML, a state transition can directly connect any two states.
 These two states, which may be composite, are designated as the main source and the main target of a transition.
 Figure 7 shows a simple transition example and explains the state roles in that transition.
-The UML specification prescribes that taking a state transition involves executing the following actions in the following sequence (see Section 15.3.14 in OMG Unified Modeling Language (OMG UML), Infrastructure Version 2.2):
+The UML specification prescribes that taking a state transition involves executing the actions in the following predefined sequence (see Section 14.2.3.9.6 of OMG Unified Modeling Language (OMG UML)):